EventStore/documentation/docs/clients/tcp/dotnet/21.2/projections.md

 @[code{ReadEventsFunction}](./sample-code/GettingStarted/UserProjections.cs)

-Then, we can use this function and push events to EventStoreDB:
+Then, we can use this function and push events to KurrentDB:

 @[code{SeedEvents}](./sample-code/GettingStarted/UserProjections.cs)